On this page:

 |

 Your organisation can enter into contracts and agreements in its own name.
-This offers more certainty to potential contracting parties such as lenders, lessors, employees and suppliers of goods and services.
+This offers more certainty to other parties, such as lenders, lessors, employees and suppliers of goods and services.

 |